Welcome to the Metropolitan Women Police Association

-The Metropolitan Women Police Association was formed in 1976 by a group of women officers when integration was introduced and the specialist women police department was disbanded.
+The Metropolitan Women Police Association was formed in 1976 by a group of women officers after integration was introduced in March 1973 and the specialist women police department was disbanded.
 The Association was originally formed to provide a means of helping each other to meet and keep in touch with one another.
 We are purely a SOCIAL Association.
 All serving or former women police, including those who later transferred to other forces or served in the Special Constabulary, are eligible TO JOIN at any time.

 Our members live all over the country and also abroad.
 We keep in contact with members via a newsletter three times a year.
 This contains details of social and special events, outings and get-togethers at the Met Police Sports Clubs.
 Our age range is from 103 to 25.
 We welcome new members and new input in order to keep the Association alive and interesting.

 We are undertaking the task of transferring historical information on Women Police to a digital format.
 Increasingly we are approached by organisations interested in our history, and some of our members have given interviews or have written books about their experiences.
 We endeavour to attend memorials to remember officers who have lost their lives on duty.

 Events take place throughout the year.
 We have a Christmas lunch usually in Central London and an AGM in April, followed by lunch.
 Some members arrange their own informal lunches locally, making new friends in the process.
 Other members just like to belong to the MWPA and read the newsletters.